 “Why are we most creative when we feel down?”

 Anonymous on Quora

 Which moods are scientifically linked with creativity?
-Various research finds that negative moods and feelings are linked with a decrease in creativity:
+Various research links negative moods and feelings to a decrease in creativity:

 A 2010 study published by the Association for Psychological Science linked creativity most with positive moods.
-Using music and video clips, participants were primed for certain moods by researchers of the University of Western Ontario.
-Those who listened to the happiest music or watched an cheerful video were most able to recognize creative patterns.
+Using music and video clips, researchers primed participants for certain moods by researchers of the University of Western Ontario.
+Those who listened to the happiest music or watched a cheerful video were most able to recognize creative patterns.
 The happy volunteers were better at learning the rules behind patterns than those in neutral or sad moods.

 “Generally, positive mood has been found to enhance creative problem solving and flexible yet careful thinking.”

 Creativity has been associated with mood disorders.
 Preliminary associations compiled by the University of Iowa found higher rates of mood disorders and alcoholism among writers and playwrights.
 This study did not include a control group to draw comparisons against.
 (The relationship between creativity and mood disorders) Among those who were studied, almost all involved reported less creative output during depressive or manic states.

 Positive moods enhance creativity.
 Creative performance increased according to an analysis of 62 experimental and 10 non-experimental studies by Mark A. Davis of the University of North Texas.
 Understanding the relationship between mood and creativity: A meta-analysis